universalux/uux-angular/projects/ng-image-card/README.md

 ## Basic Usage

 Using `ng-image-card` is simple.
-You can add only the sections you need, and the card will render accordingly.
+You can add only the sections you need (using the projection attribute, such as card-header, card-image, etc.) and the card will render accordingly.

 ```html
 <ng-image-card hover="both">